gardener/gardener/docs/api-reference/core.md

 </h3>
 <p>
 (<em>Appears on:</em>
-<a href="#core.gardener.cloud/v1beta1.ShootControlPlane">ShootControlPlane</a>)
+<a href="#core.gardener.cloud/v1beta1.ControlPlane">ControlPlane</a>)
 </p>
 <p>
-<p>HighAvailability specifies the configuration settings for high availability of the
+<p>HighAvailability specifies the configuration settings for high availability for a resource.
+Typical
-control plane of a shoot.</p>
+usages could be to configure HA for shoot control plane or for seed system components.</p>
 </p>
 <table>
 <thead>